-CHEM 1125 (PS) S (1:0:2) ELEMENTARY ORGÁNIC BIOL-CHEMISTRY LÁBORA-
+CHEM 1125 (PS) S (1:0:2) ELEMENTARY ORGANIC BIOL-CHEMISTRY LABORATORY (formerly CHEM 1140 and 112L)

 This is an organic and biochemistry laboratory which reinforces the fundamental facts, theories and laws of chemistry through laboratory experiences.
 It is designed for students in family and consumer science, nursing, physical therapy, some areas of biology, forestry and agriculture.)
 Prerequisites: CHEM 1110 and 1115 (both successfully completed).
 Corequisite: CHEM 1120.